liferay/liferay-docs/develop/tutorials/articles/110-portlets/02-liferay-soy-portlet/01-creating-a-soy-portlet.markdown

 any of the Soy templates. **This can be overwritten with a variable with the same name in the `*MVCRenderCommand` implementation class.**

-For example `navigationURL` is delcared as a variable for the `hello-soy-web` module in both its `HelloSoyNavigationExampleMVCRenderCommand` class and `HelloSoyPortlet` class, each pointing to a different MVC render command.
+For example `navigationURL` is declared as a variable for the `hello-soy-web` module in both its `HelloSoyNavigationExampleMVCRenderCommand` class and `HelloSoyPortlet` class, each pointing to a different MVC render command.